Top 100 Greatest Alternative Rock Songs of the '90s

 2. Losing My Religion - R.E.M.

 By 1991, R.E.M. was pretty much at the top of the game for alternative rock.
 Having already been a well-established band for about ten years, they showed no sign of slowing down.
-Released off of their seventh studio album Out of Time, Losing My Religion depicted the other, non-Nirvana side of alternative rock.
+Released from the band's seventh studio album Out of Time, Losing My Religion depicted the other, non-Nirvana side of alternative rock.
 Still holding onto their jangle-pop influence alongside subtle-folk influences, R.E.M. continued to be revered from college radio to mainstream radio.
 With a bright mandolin riff propelling the words of Michael Stipe, Losing My Religion remains not only R.E.M.'s most popular song, but a song that is instantly recognizable to just about anyone.

 3. Wonderwall - Oasis